annahasselstrom/portfolio/README.md

 Biggest learning this week: test throughout the coding process and make sure you include the testing time in your planning.
 Another learning: decide what versions, browsers, screenreaders, devices you think/know your users mainly uses and prioritize these.
 There will never be a perfect fit for all possible hardware and software.

-Issues I want help with:
-1. Aligning the social media icons with their respective logo-names.
-2. Understanding one error I can't resole in Lighthouse referring to an a-tag.

-Thanks!